With January being National Blood Donor Month, you will probably see several requests for blood…

 If you have a chronic problem (say, an injury or back problems), you will need to get massages on a regular basis (i.e., 2-3 times a month) until there is improvement.
 If it is a new pain or injury, I tell my clients to pay attention to how their body responds to the massage and we can adjust treatment accordingly.

-If you’re in relatively good health and enjoy a regular massage, I recommend getting a massage at least once a month to fully benefit from it.
+If you?re in relatively good health and enjoy a regular massage, I recommend getting a massage at least once a month to fully benefit from it.
+This frequency will keep work out the kinks and restrictions and help you avoid repetitive stress injuries.
+It also gives you something to look forward to – an hour (or more) of time just for you.
 I also recommend partaking in other self-care methods like chiropractic, acupuncture, and, of course, regular exercise.
 Massage is a great way to round out your overall health and wellness.